 - Is there active coordination among exhibition design, wayfinding and marketing materials so that the customer is never confused?

 - In general, do we actively cultivate professional empathy among the organization’s functional units?

 Some of these practices may seem impractical, but don’t we owe it to ourselves to do better?
 How can we best enhance our operational capacity to deliver on our museum’s mission?
 In writing this article, I hope to suggest that there is great benefit in looking more closely at the level of collaboration you have achieved between the curatorial and marketing functions at your museum.

-In case you are wondering, we recently developed a workshop for museums designed to help cultivate the practices that inspired the article.
-Email us for a complete description.
+We have a workshop to help museums work as an interdisciplinary team and to help cultivate the practices that inspired the article.
+Email us for more information.